hybridauth/hybridauth/README.md

 For general questions (i.e, "how-to" questions), consider using [StackOverflow](https://stackoverflow.com/questions/tagged/hybridauth).

-We also have a mailing list at http://groups.google.com/group/hybridauth.
+We also have a mailing list at [Google Groups](http://groups.google.com/group/hybridauth).

 #### Project maintainers